VyanPersad/VyanPersad/README.md

 - 👋 Hi, I’m @VyanPersad
-- 👀 I’m interested in android mobile app development and web development
+- 👀 I’m interested in android mobile app and web development.
 - 🌱 I’m currently learning HTML/CSS and Javascript and will move on to React.